-- → Review of Frequency Scanned Interferometry (FSI) method

-- → Report on improvements & measurements since Snowmass 2005

-- Implementation of dual-laser technique

-- Results of measurements estimated precision

-- Recent cross checks

-- → Future Plans

-- Miniaturization

-- Multiple channels
+- → Introduction of Frequency Scanned Interferometry (FSI) method - ➔ Review of improvements & measurements of FSI demonstration systems - Implementation of dual-laser technique - Results of measurements estimated precision - Cross checks - → Current work on FSI with dual-channel system - ➔ Summary

-- Measure hundreds of absolute point-to-point distances of tracker elements in 3 dimensions by using an array of optical beams split from a central laser. - Absolute distances are determined by scanning the laser frequency and counting interference fringes. - Grid of reference points overdetermined $\rightarrow$ Infer tracker distortions
+- ❑ Measure hundreds of absolute point-to-point distances of tracker elements in 3 dimensions by using an array of optical beams split from a central laser. - □ Absolute distances are determined by scanning the laser frequency and counting interference fringes. - $\Box$ Grid of reference points overdetermined $\rightarrow$ Infer tracker distortions

-• Technique pioneered by Oxford U. group for ATLAS SCT detector
+□ Technique pioneered by Oxford U. group for ATLAS SCT detector

-Worldwide Study of

-the Physics and Detectors for Future Linear

-ere Colliders A Possible SiD Tracker Alignment
+Worldwide Study of the Physics and Detectors for Future Linear er er Colliders A Possible SiD Tracker Alignment